Compling2-Spring2023-SBU/main/README.md

   exercise with list
   comprehensions](https://github.com/Compling2-Spring2023-SBU/hw05).
 This HW
   is due Friday before 9am!
+- We began discussing how to use [logic to define formal languages](readings/main.pdf)

 ### Wed 08 Feb 2023
 - Today we finished our discussion of rewrite grammars and the Chomsky Hierarchy.